-Insulin resistance (IR) plays an important role in 65-80% of women with PCOS, regardless of their weight.
-Insulin resistance reduces the ability of cells to process glucose normally, resulting in an accumulation of glucose in the blood (hyperglycaemia).
-The body compensates by secreting more insulin, resulting in elevated levels of insulin (hyperinsulinaemia).
+Insulin resistance (IR) impacts around 65-80% of women with PCOS, regardless of their weight.
+It reduces the ability of cells to process glucose normally, resulting in an accumulation of glucose in the blood (hyperglycaemia).
+The body compensates by secreting more insulin, resulting in elevated levels of insulin (hyperinsulinemia).

 Insulin is a hormone with several different functions, particularly on the metabolism of carbohydrates, fats and proteins.
 Understanding these may help you understand your symptoms and treatment.

 The production of insulin by the pancreas is mainly regulated by the levels of glucose in the blood.
 When the concentration of glucose is high, insulin secretion increases and when the level of glucose in the blood decreases, insulin production decreases as well.

 Insulin works by binding to a specific receptor (a protein located in the cell membrane).
 In this way insulin indirectly governs the intracellular metabolic machinery to produce the desired effects without the need to enter the cell.
 The binding triggers many biological processes in which a key component is one of the active ingredients of Inofolic Alpha.